marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

     - Has successfully subscribed to the PDND Infrastructure (as per R1).
     - Has created a new e-Service and published it within the PDND API Catalogue.
+    - Has approved the Consumer's request to enroll in the e-Service.

 Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^